lizoc/jsonplus/docs/tips.md

-4. Choose your quote in the order `single` > `double` > `triple` Single quotes are easier to type than double quotes, but use double quote if your string has single quote in it but no double quote.
-Use triple quotes when you need multiline strings.
+4. Choose your quote in the order `single` > `double` > `triple` 'Single quotes' are easier to type than "double quotes", but to avoid escaping, use double quote if your string has single quote in it but no double quote (e.g. `"i'm a geek"` instead of `'i\'m a geek'`).
+Use '''triple single quotes''' or """triple double quotes""" when you need multiline strings.

 5. Make full use of duplicate keys